SyncFool/farmer-solutions/README.md

 - Personalized dashboard for logged-in users.
 - Overview of current crops and their status.
-- Quick access to transportation booking, job board, marketplace, and community forum.
+- Quick access to transportation booking, hire board, and community forum.
+- Graphs for previous sales, expenses, and fertilizer purchases for better analysis.
+- Connect with others by linking to your favorite social media platforms.

 <!-- Crop Management Section -->
 ## Crop Management